Russo-Asiatic Bank: Banque du Nord

-The Banque du Nord was created by France's Société Générale bank in 1901 as a fully owned subsidiary to develop a retail and commercial banking activity in Russia in the context of increasingly close Franco-Russian Alliance.
-By 1909 it had about fifty branches in Russia, including particularly active ones in Kharkiv to finance the industrial concern known as the Omnium (Société générale de l'industrie minière & métallurgique en Russie), and Baku to finance the booming local oil industry.
+The Banque du Nord was created by France's Société Générale bank in 1901 as a fully owned subsidiary to develop a retail and commercial banking activity in Russia in the context of an increasingly close Franco-Russian Alliance.
+By 1909, it had about fifty branches in Russia, including particularly active ones in Kharkiv to finance the industrial concern known as the Omnium (Société générale de l'industrie minière & métallurgique en Russie), and Baku to finance the booming local oil industry.

-By 1907, in addition to the head office in Saint Petersburg it had branches in Baku, Belgorod, Borisoglebsk, Buturlinovka, Gomel, Kazan, Kharkiv, Kozlov (now Michurinsk), Liepāja, Livny, Minsk, Moscow, Nizhny Novgorod (during fair), Novocherkassk, Oryol, Petrovsk-Port (now Makhachkala), Riga, Rostov-on-Don, Rybinsk, Stary Oskol, Tver, Voronezh, Yefremov, Yekaterinburg, and Yelets.
+By 1907, in addition to the head office in Saint Petersburg, it had branches in Baku, Belgorod, Borisoglebsk, Buturlinovka, Gomel, Kazan, Kharkiv, Kozlov (now Michurinsk), Liepāja, Livny, Minsk, Moscow, Nizhny Novgorod (during fair), Novocherkassk, Oryol, Petrovsk-Port (now Makhachkala), Riga, Rostov-on-Don, Rybinsk, Stary Oskol, Tver, Voronezh, Yefremov, Yekaterinburg, and Yelets.